 The lawful holder of a Lordship has the legal right to style him or herself Lord or Lady of the Manor of X, Lord or Lady of X or Lord or Lady X. Historically the feudal Lord has carried with it a bundle of rights over land within the manor, even over land that was in the hands of tenants and common land.
 Lordship rights varied from Lord to Lord, some of these were included in the grant of the Lordship such as the right of corporal and capital punishment or the 'Right of Gallows' and 'Right of Stocks'.
 Another important grant of right would be to hold a market within the manor.

 Other privileges have included the right to hunt wild animals on the wastes of the manor - common land - and the right to wild fish.
 The Lord could demand payment from people fishing in rivers and lakes within his manor - common land.

 Manorial rights are part of English property law and refers to the law of acquisition, sharing and protection of valuable assets in England and Wales.
 As such they can be bought and sold as other properties.
-Therefore manorial Lordships can be rightful conveyed, transfered or sold to other parties.
+Therefore manorial Lordships can be rightful transferred, conveyed, inherited or sold to other parties.
 In addition, they are the only titles that can be legally purchased.
-Feudal titles like Lord of the Manor, feudal Baron or Earl are nonetheless historic artifacts and protected in the 1922 Law of Property Act.
+Manorial Lordships are ancient titles which relate to land tenure.
+Lordships of the Manor are neither titles of the peerage of the United Kingdom, nor are they related to the British honours system.
+Although feudal lordships were once historical noble titles, they now belong to the feudal system, as a form of feudal dignity.
+Manorial Lordship titles are nonetheless historic artifacts and protected in the 1922 Law of Property Act.